juho-creator/Investing/TLT.md

 I see this as an opportunity that will not happen very often.
 - Even if the interest rate were to rise, dividend of TLT would increase as well.
 Hence, since I'm planning to wait until interest comes down, I'll just be getting more dividend in the process of waiting.
+- The US treasury bond has a trustworthy high credit rating of AAA~AA+,

 </br>